heinohen/tko_7095_i2hlt/mats.md

 ### What is HLT

-Natural language equals human language, different from formal and artificial languages such as programming languages
+Natural language equals human language, different from formal and artificial languages such as programming languages.
+Human language is natural or organic and does not follow a certain syntax in cotrast to a programming language.
+Only grammar to use as guidelines

 2 key challenges

-* Variety:
+* _Variety_:
-  * Same meaning can be expressed in many different ways
+  * Same meaning can be expressed in many different ways.
+Same idea can be expressed in multiple different ways for example using different sentece structures or different words
+  * Much obliged - Thank you
+  * You're welcome - You got it - Anything for you
   * You don't get it - You don't understand it
+  * Leave a message, i'll get back to you - Leave me a message and i will call you back
-* Ambiguity
+* _Ambiguity_
   * Same form can express different meanings based on context
+  * WORD LEVEL AMBIGUITY:
-  * different meanings for eg. tie
+    * different meanings for a single word eg. tie:
+    * VERB: attach or fasten with string or similar cord
+    * NOUN: a strip of material worn round the collar and tied in a knot
+    * NOUN: a result in a game in which two or more competitors have the same score
+  * SENTENCEL LEVEL AMBIGUITY:
+    * Kids make nutritious snacks: Are the kids making the snacks or used as snacks?
+    * She killed the man with the tie: Was the man wearing the tie or was it the murder weapon

 ### NLP

 Computational methods to analyze, understand or generate human language

+Computer science approach: Create methods for NLP tasks Linguistic approach: Use the methods created to analyse some linguistic side problem

 #### Applications